anborg/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 #### 1. Update the release notes link

 Update the link to the release notes in the blogpost's introduction.
-To generate it, go to [this page](https://app.camunda.com/jira/secure/ReleaseNote.jspa), select the version you would like to release, set the format to "html" and click on "Create".
+To generate it (if not already done in a previous step), go to [this page](https://app.camunda.com/jira/secure/ReleaseNote.jspa), select the version you would like to release, set the format to "html" and click on "Create".
 Ask Thorben if you do not have permissions to perform this step.

 #### 2. Ensure that everyone has contributed their content.